DavidSanculane-dev/whisper/README.md

 ## License

-Whisper's code and model weights are released under the MIT License.
-See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.
+Rustle's code and model weights are released under the MIT License.
+See [LICENSE](https://github.com/DavidSanculane-dev/whisper/blob/main/LICENSE) for further details.